February 04, 2025 7 min read

 5. Press the calculate button.
 The results will come out on the right side.
 In this scenario, to get 30ppm of potassium into a tank of 100 litres, we would need to add 6.69grams of the salt K2SO4 into the aquarium.

-Alternatively we can use the calculator to estimate the result of a certain dose.
-For example, if we only have teaspoons and am wondering how much potassium would 1 teaspoon of K2SO4 add to the tank of 100 litres.
+Alternatively, we can use the calculator to estimate the result of a given dose.
+For example, if we only have teaspoons and are wondering how much potassium 1 teaspoon of K2SO4 would add to the tank of 100 litres.

-Click on "I am calculating for" column and choose "Result of my dose"
+Click on the 'I am calculating for' column and select 'Result of my dose'.

-Then enter the dose of K2SO4 that you would add to the tank.
-In this demo we chose 1 teaspoon.
+Then enter the dose of K2SO4 you would add to the tank.
+In this demo we have chosen 1 teaspoon.

-The next approach demonstrates dosing fertilizer through creating a dosing solution.
-I.e. making your own liquid fertilizer.
+The next approach shows how to dose fertiliser by creating a dosing solution.
+I.e. making your own liquid fertiliser.

-Steps 1 & 2 are the same as above.
-However, instead of clicking dry dosing we click "A solution" under the column "Using"
+Steps 1 and 2 are the same as above.
+However, instead of clicking on Dry dosing, we click on 'A solution' under the 'Use' column.

 3. Enter your container size.
 This refers to the volume of the fertilizer solution that you are going to create.
 Here we choose to use a 500 ml bottle.